danieldelcore/mega-interview-guide/README.md

 - **Descendant:** A node reachable by repeated proceeding from parent to child.
 - **Ancestor:** A node reachable by repeated proceeding from child to parent.
 - **Leaf:** A node with no children.
-- **Degree:** The number of sub trees of a node.
-- **Edge:** The connection between one node and another.
-- **Path:** A sequence of nodes and edges connecting a node with a descendant.
-- **Level:** The level of a node is defined by 1 + (the number of connections between the node and the root).
-- **Height of node:** The height of a node is the number of edges on the longest path between that node and a leaf.
-- **Height of tree:** The height of a tree is the height of its root node.
-- **Depth:** The depth of a node is the number of edges from the tree's root node to the node.
-- **Forest:** A forest is a set of n ≥ 0 disjoint trees.

 ### Binary Trees